The individuals listed below are Christians (past and present) who are

 with the end of the world.
 Rather than admitting he was wrong, he stated

 Church bodily.
-Having written over 30 books and booklets, he is the epitome of a heretic and a false prophet.
+Having written over 30 books and booklets, he was the epitome of a heretic and a false prophet.

 Produces "The End